Advanced Architectural Design MSc

 You'll be based in one of the UK’s leading Schools of Architecture.
 We aim to provide a lively design studio culture across our professional courses making the School a thriving and creative place to be.
 Our well-equipped workshop includes some of the latest digital and biological manufacturing tools.

 The School of Architecture, Planning and Landscape has excellent studio teaching facilities.
-Due to COVID-19 restrictions, access to our facilities may be limited to allow social distancing and follow government guidance.
 Our facilities include:

 - lively design studios